Spencerx/FISSURE/README.md

 ```

 The sensor node code will stay active until ctrl+c is applied.
 Connecting to the remote sensor node is performed through the top buttons of the FISSURE Dashboard.
 Right-clicking the top buttons will select an active sensor node to perform operations.
 Future operations that utilize more than one node at a time will be handled on a case-by-case basis within the individual tabs.

+**Windows 11 WSL2 Instructions**

+FISSURE can run in Windows 11 using WSL2 for supported Linux Operating systems.
+The following are instructions to help install WSL2, install a Linux operating system, set up USB passthrough, and install FISSURE in the Linux operating system.

+Install WSL2:

+1. Open PowerShell as Administrator
+2. `wsl --install`
+3. Enable Virtualization in BIOS, check using: Task Manager>Performance>CPU>Virtualization
+4. `wsl --set-default-version 2`
+5. `wsl --list --online`
+6. Install a specific version (plain Ubuntu should be the latest version listed): `wsl --install -d Ubuntu-22.04`
+7. Open the Start Menu, search for Ubuntu and launch it

+Enable USB passthrough in a PowerShell as Administrator:

+1. `winget install usbipd`
+2. Add usbipd to System PATH: Start Menu>Environment Variables>Edit the system environment variables>System Properties>Environment Variables>System Variables>Path>Edit>New: `C:\Program Files\usbipd-win`
+3. Close and reopen PowerShell as Administrator
+4. `usbipd wsl list`
+5. `usbipd wsl attach --busid <BUS_ID>` or `usbipd wsl attach --busid <BUS_ID> --wsl <DistributionName>` (replace <BUS_ID> with the actual BUS ID of the device)
+6. To detach: `usbipd wsl detach --busid <BUS_ID>`

+Install FISSURE in Linux Terminal:

+1. `sudo apt-get install git`
+2. Clone FISSURE and install as detailed above

 ## Lessons